1willcobb/readme_generator/README.md

 ## Installation

-  This app requires instilation of node.js, inquirer, and pulls from the GitHub API.
+  This app requires instillation of node.js, inquirer, and pulls from the GitHub API.
 A authorization token will need to be generated.

   [GitHub API TOKEN](https://github.com/settings/tokens/new)

 ## Usage

   In the terminal, type "node index.js" and follow the prompts.
-Once you have selected all the prompts a new files titled "README_Generated.md" will appear in your folder.
+Once you have selected all the prompts a new files titled "README_Generated.md" will appear in the readme_generator folder.
+There is also an example of readme expectations in that folder.

-  It should be noted that GitHub will scrub/revoke your github api key IF you git push the project to their server.
-This GitHub api key will only work on your own local or private server and not hosted on Github (at this time).

 ## Walk Through Video